Published on Sep 28, 2021 and last reviewed on Mar 06, 2023 - 5 min read

 7. End of Life-Stage:

-When a person is old and is nearing death, then mottled skin may appear at the end of life-stage.
+When a person is old and is nearing death, mottled skin may appear at the end-of-life stage.
 Other symptoms of end of life-stage include:

 8. Cold Environment:

-When a person is exposed to a severely cold environment for a prolonged period of time, it can cause mottled skin.
-This is because exposure to a severely cold environment affects the flow of blood throughout our body and disrupts circulation.
+When a person is exposed to a severely cold environment for a prolonged period, it can cause mottled skin.
+This is because exposure to a severely cold environment affects the flow of blood throughout the body and disrupts circulation.
 Other symptoms that indicate that the mottled skin is due to a cold environment include shivering, numbness, and cold.

 9. Mottled Skin in Newborn Babies:

 There are cases where a newborn baby has mottled skin.
 Usually, this condition is harmless and benign.
-Hence it does not require any medical attention, and it goes away on its own.
+Hence, it does not require any medical attention, and it goes away on its own.
 The main reason behind mottled skin in babies is exposure to cold temperatures.
-So generally, the treatment will include keeping the baby warm and avoiding cold.
-It will go away on its own, and no medication is required for most of the cases.
+So generally, the treatment will include keeping the baby warm and avoiding the cold.
+It will go away on its own, and no medication is required in most of the cases.

-The most significant symptom of mottled skin is the blotchy appearance of the skin with red or purple spots.
-These discolored or irregular color spots can appear anywhere and on any part of your body.
+The appearance of the skin as blotchy with red or purple spots is the most noticeable characteristic of mottled skin.
+These uneven or discolored colored spots can appear anywhere and on any part of the body.
 In many cases, we can find a lacy network of patches on the skin.

-The symptoms which are accompanied by this blotchy appearance include:
+The symptoms that are accompanied by this blotchy appearance include

 Generally, mottled skin does not require any treatment, and it often resolves on its own.
 But in some cases, if it does not go away, then a proper diagnosis and treatment are required.